recurrentauto/recurrent-datascience-hw/README.md

 thinking and provide feedback.

 ### What we expect
 - We **don't** expect you to spend more than about 2 hours working on this.
-Please don't spend any longer on it, even if you didn't finish it!
+Your time is valuable, please don't spend any longer on it, even if you didn't finish it!
 One of our goals with this assignment is to set the foundation for a productive conversation in the next interview - we can talk through how you would approach the unfinished pieces at that time.